Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Conclusion

 \section{Conclusion}

-This paper introduced a GoS method tailored for IoT sensors tasked with sensing NLDS.
+This paper introduced a GoS method tailored for IoT sensors, sensing NLDS.
 The reporting operation is scheduled by the edge node and the phrase goal-oriented in GoS emphasizes its primary objective, which is to accurately respond to client queries regarding the NLDS state.
 Through GoS, the edge node gathers partial yet insightful sensor observations to advance towards its objective.
 These observations, along with a state estimator, are used to estimate the complete NLDS state, which is later employed to generate query responses.
-Notably, our state estimator operates effectively without necessitating an NLDS mathematical model.
 Moreover, our findings showed that the proposed GoS yields an energy-efficient state observation from the sensor perspective.

 Our work here considers only a single RL agent due to the centralized nature of the scheduling.
 A promising avenue for future research would be to adapt the proposed goal-oriented sensor scheduling framework to a multi-agent RL system, such as unmanned aerial vehicle swarm where each RL agent acts as a sensor scheduler.
+Meanwhile, Kalman filter-based state estimators demand information about the dynamic system model.
+Thus, a second future research avenue would be to design a deep learning-based state estimate, avoiding the need for information about both the dynamic system model and the observation model.
+Furthermore, a third future research avenue would be to adapt the proposed scheduling framework to a control system, where the controller performs control action based on the query response received from the edge node.

+\begin{IEEEbiographynophoto}{Prasoon Raghuwanshi} received the B.Tech and M.Tech degrees in Electronics $\&$ Communication Engineering from the National Institute of Technology Hamirpur, India, in 2020, and is currently pursuing the D.Sc. degree in Communications Engineering from the University of Oulu, Finland.
+He was a visiting researcher at the Indian Institute of Technology Indore, India, in $2024$.
+He is a grantee of the Nokia Scholarship, Riitta ja Jorma J. Takasen säätiön grant, and Oulun yliopiston tukisäätiö grant.
+His research interests include random access protocols for IoT networks, goal-oriented communications, deep reinforcement learning, and TinyML. \end{IEEEbiographynophoto}